-Dental injuries are the most common type of injury to the face and many dental injuries can be prevented.
+Dental injuries are the most common type of injury to the face but many dental injuries can easily be prevented.
 In the United States, five million teeth are knocked out each year, mainly the front teeth!
 About one of every three dental injuries each year is due to sports-related accidents when athletes are not wearing mouth protection.
 Mouth guards also protect the lips, cheeks, and tongue.
 They can also assist in protecting children from head and neck injuries such as concussions and jaw fractures.

 Take a look at why your player can benefit from a custom-made mouthguard.